 The human rights group said the detained should either be charged on the basis of credible evidence of criminal activities and brought immediately before a judge, or be immediately released.

-- Myanmar says willing to take back all Rohingya refugees
+- Bangladesh PM Sheikh Hasina slams Myanmar for failing to take back Rohingya refugees

 - Bangladesh arrests: 11,600 jailed in 6 days, analysts raise questions

 More than 50 people have been killed in the country, often through machete attacks and these killings were subsequently claimed by IS or Ansar al-Islam, a Bangladeshi militant group linked to Al-Qaeda, but their involvement has not been established.

 The government, however, denies the presence of both groups in the country.